DennisUyemura/bankrisk/README.md

 # bankrisk
 Code and data for "Bank Risk Models: The Effects of the Financial Crisis".
 In April 2019, checked and fixed for recent coding changes in Python 3.
 Added Call Report data through Quarter 4 of 2018.
 Modified for 2019 CCAR scenarios.
-In May 2019, added Call Report data for Quarter 1 of 2019.
+In May 2020, added data through 2020 Q1.
+Modified for 2020 CCAR scenarios.
-In Dec 2019, added Call Report data for Quarters 2/3 of 2019.